 CONFLICT OF INTEREST

 S.E.I. has consulted for Janssen, vTv Therapeutics and Alere, served on Clinical Trial Steering/Executive Committees for AstraZeneca, Boehringer Ingelheim, Daiichi-Sankyo, Eisai, Novo Nordisk, and Sanofi/Lexicon Pharmaceuticals, and served on Data Monitoring Committees for Intarcia Therapeutics, Inc. M.J.D. has acted as consultant, speaker and advisory board member for AstraZeneca, Boehringer Ingelheim, Eli Lilly and Company, Janssen, Merck Sharp & Dohme, Novo Nordisk, and Sanofi‐Aventis, has acted as a speaker for Mitsubishi Tanabe Pharma Corporation, and has received grants in support of investigator and investigator‐initiated trials from Eli Lilly and Company, Novo Nordisk, and Sanofi‐Aventis.
 K.K. has received research grants and acted as a consultant, advisory board member, and speaker for AstraZeneca, Berlin-Chemie AG/Menarini Group, Boehringer Ingelheim, Bristol-Myers Squibb, Eli Lilly and Company, Merck Sharp & Dohme, Novo Nordisk, Roche, and Sanofi.
-P.T., J.T.G, I.Z., and O.E.J. are employees of Boehringer Ingelheim.
+P.T., and I.Z., are employees of Boehringer Ingelheim.
+J.T.G and O.E.J were employed by Boehringer Ingelheim at the time of writing the manuscript, but are now employed elsewhere.
 N.S. has consulted for Amgen, Boehringer Ingelheim, Eli Lilly and Company, Napp, Novo Nordisk, Pfizer, and Sanofi and received grant support from Boehringer Ingelheim.

 REFERENCES